Your Production Timeline

 Final Payroll Approval:

-Once your production wraps, you will receive an email with an attached updated Payroll Worksheet reflecting final payroll hours.
-Reply via email by the date listed in the Producer Guide email that all hours are approved.
+Once your production wraps, you will receive an email with final payroll hours, including any applicable overtime.
+Reply via email by the deadline listed in the Producer Guide that all hours are approved.

-Once payroll is processed, you will receive a final invoice for our payroll fees, plus any additional overtime and costs associated with your project.
+Once payroll is processed, you will receive a final invoice for our payroll fees, plus any additional costs associated with your project.

 We require payment within NET 15 days from the receipt of our final invoice.